 The Koran instructs man to remember God.
 This remembrance, known as dhikr, may be either silent or vocal.
 The qawwali may be viewed as an extension of the vocal form of this remembrance.
 The use of music as a spiritual force was discussed in great length by al-Gazali(1085-1111).
 By the end of the 11th century there arose the tradition of the sama.
 The sama was often a spiritual concert, which included a vocalist and instrumentalists.
-This samas took place under the direction a spiritually respected man (sheikh).
+This samas took place under the direction of a spiritually respected man (sheik).

-There is a very specific psychological process which a qawwali follows.
+There is a very specific psychological process that a qawwali follows.
 One starts with the singing of the song.
 In this psychological state, the song is received in a manner that is not unlike standard forms of musical expression.
 The words are sung, quite repeatedly with variations intended to bring out the different aspects and deeper means of the lyrics.
 After a while there is a repetition to the extent that the words cease to have a meaning; in the ideal situation the participant is moved to a state of spiritual enlightenment (fana)

 History of the Qawwali